-- any references for theme or time period, if applicable
+- any references for theme or time, if applicable

-Try to keep your description, from here on referred to as your brief, simple, and express as much as you can in layperson’s terms.
-While simplicity in language is important, your brief should also be descriptive in order to clearly communicate your idea to the people you’ll be collaborating with.
+Try to keep your description, from here on referred to as your brief, simple, and express as much as possible in layperson’s terms.
+While simplicity in the language is important, your brief should also be descriptive to clearly communicate your idea to the people you’ll collaborate with.

-Now is also be a good time to decide the purpose of your shoot, as this will guide you through much of your logistics as well as inform your team as to what they are working towards.
+Now is also a good time to decide the purpose of your shoot, as this will guide you through much of your logistics and inform your team as to what they are working towards.